 While the night is filled with DJ’s and dance music, the crown jewel of the evening is the famed Waltz at Midnight when all guests are invited to waltz with their partners on the main floor.
-Written and composed exclusively for the VMB, the waltz is performed live by an octet featuring members from the Vancouver Symphony Orchestra, Oregon Symphony, Oregon Ballet Symphony, and Tacoma Orchestra.
+Written and composed exclusively for the VMB, the waltz is performed live by a chamber orchestra featuring members from the Oregon Symphony, Vancouver Symphony, Oregon Ballet Symphony, Portland Columbia Orchestra, and Portland Opera.

-Held the night before the Ball, the Meet & Greet is a low-key meet up for out-of-towners and locals to relax and mingle.
-It’s a casual gathering and details to be announced in the coming weeks before the Ball.
+Held the night before the Ball, the Meet & Greet is a low-key cocktail meet up.
+An opportunity for out-of-towners and locals alike to relax and mingle together before the big night.
+Detailed information will be made available in March 2022.

 The VMB is a formal event and is not to be confused with ‘costume party’.
 Appropriate attire includes tuxedos/suits, ball gowns, corsets, period-wear (Victorian, Edwardian, Renaissance, etc.), neo-Victorian, and formal evening gothic attire.
 Cocktail dresses are also appropriate.
 Are masks required?
 No, but they are encouraged.
 Guests wearing masks have always been around 60/40.
 For shopping recommendations please follow the Facebook Event Invite as we will frequently be making posts with helpful links on where to find appropriate attire.